 With a background in magazines and marketing, it seemed a natural progression to see if I could create a business from it.
 After a year of development and planning, I launched the website.
 I never wanted the website to take away from the group, but to complement it – with articles covering the most talked about questions, an events guide, a directory to provide an simple way to find local services and a job board to help businesses find awesome North Shore Mums for roles.

-Life is busy!
-North Shore Mums is my business now (and I proudly employ other local mums!), and I love the fact that I can work around my family schedule.
-I have a supportive and patient husband and three beautiful daughters (Scarlett, 10, and Zara, 8, and Ella, 5), and lots of ideas to make North Shore Mums even bigger and better!’
+Life is busy juggling a business and family, but I love that I can be flexible and work the hours that suit me.
+And I’m passionate about ensuring the local women who work for the website also get that same freedom.
+I have a supportive and patient husband and three beautiful daughters (Scarlett, 13, and Zara, 11, and Ella, 7), and lots of ideas to make North Shore Mums even bigger and better!’

 ‘Being a mum is hard.
 Being a mum in this digital age comes with its own set of problems, and it can be so hard to know where to turn to for help, advice and to connect with other mums.
 This is what North Shore Mums has been for me.
 From finding doctors in the area, to parks to take the kids for a play and other fun activities, not a day goes by that I am not on the North Shore Mums Facebook page.’